Jared Dillingham at Humantay Lake in Peru

 Jared Dillingham at Laguna Humantay in Pery

-The Trail to Humantay Lake
+The Hiking Trail to the Lake

 It’s about a two-mile trek from the Laguna Humantay trailhead to the glacier lake itself.
 The parking lot has a small restaurant, and also vaulted toilets for hikers.